How to Buy Gold in the UK: A Step-by-Step Guide

 Red Flags:

-- ❌ Prices significantly below market
+- ❌ Prices well below market

 - ❌ Pressure to buy immediately